BGASM/medNotes/MMG/Virology_II_intro.md

 Release/shedding of virus
 Resolution of infectior or persistent infection

-SARS COVID 19
-- URT and LRT
--

-General Characteristics of Viral infection
+## General Characteristics of Viral infection
 Infection is cell type and species specific
 Types of cells taht can be infected == tissue tropism of virus Determinants of tropism == receptors, enzymes, environmnet